vidisha999/DNA-sequence-analysis-for-Tumor-supressor-genes/README.md

 - Therapeutic targets: Drugs like DNMT inhibitors (e.g., azacitidine) aim to reverse abnormal methylation.
 - Personalized medicine: Methylation profiling helps tailor treatments based on individual epigenetic signatures.

+Tumorigenesis :  ALso called as carcinogenesis/ oncogenisis, the biological process on how the normal cells transform into cancer cells, which involves series of genetic and epigenetic changes that distrupt the normal cell regulation.